Auction Algorithms for Market Equilibrium with Weak Gross Substitute Demands

 We now present a general bound on the value of $p_{SR\max}$.
 Suppose that the demand system of each agent $i$ is provided in terms of a monotone concave and differentiable utility function $u_i$ in the form \eqref{prog:optimalBundle}.
 We now assume that each $u_i$ is differentiable.
 The arguments here can be easily adopted for the non-differentiable case by using subgradients.
 We let

 Note that if $\partial_j u_i(0)=0$, then agent $i$ is not interested in good $j$ at all.
 In case $\partial_j u_i(0)>0$ we say that agent $i$ {\em is interested} in good $j$.
-Note that $D$ is an upper bound on the maximum amount any agent can buy from any good during the algorithm.
+Note that $D$ is an upper bound on the amount of any single good that any agent could buy.

-We note that $t_{\max}=\infty$ could be possible.
-However, we can truncate the value of every $t_j$ to $\min\{t_j,\sum_i b_i\}$ without changing the problem, since the total spending is at most the total budget; the price of a good can never rise above this value in the algorithm or in an SR-equilibrium.
-Thus, we may assume $t_{\max}\le \sum_i b_i$ in the bounds below.

-\paragraph{A necessary condition on the existence of SR-equilibria} The condition $\sum_i b_i \le \sum_j t_j $ is necessary on the existence of an SR-equilibrium, since $\sum_j t_j$ is the total amount of money that can be spent on the goods.
+\paragraph{A necessary condition for the existence of SR-equilibria} The condition $\sum_i b_i \le \sum_j e_j $ is necessary for the existence of an SR-equilibrium, since $\sum_j e_j$ is the total amount of money that can be spent on the goods.